Rubics-Xuan/TransBTS/README.md

 - The kidney tumor dataset **KiTS 2019** could be acquired from [here](https://kits19.grand-challenge.org/data/).

 ## Data Preprocess (BraTS 2019 & BraTS 2020)
-After downloading the dataset from [here](https://ipp.cbica.upenn.edu/), data preprocessing is needed which is to convert the .nii files as .pkl files and realize date normalization.
+After downloading the dataset from [here](https://ipp.cbica.upenn.edu/), data preprocessing is needed which is to convert the .nii files as .pkl files and realize data normalization.

 `python3 preprocess.py`